 Now here is an important investing rule.
 Invest in companies you know and understand.

 Coke, Pepsi, McDonald’s, Target all come to my mind immediately.
-They are all members of my Dividends Deluxe model portfolio if you need more ideas.
+They are all members of my Dividends Deluxe model portfolio.

 You Do Not Need A Lot of Money